bbzorba/ESP32-Sensor-Applications/README.md

     . $env:IDF_PATH/export.ps1

 (Replace $IDF_PATH with your actual ESP-IDF installation path if it's not already set as an environment variable.)

+Alternatively, if you are using the provided Makefile, the environment variables will be set up automatically for you when you run any `make` command (such as `make build`, `make flash`, etc.).

 ### Configure the Project (Optional but Recommended):
 You can configure project-specific settings (like serial port, Wi-Fi credentials, etc.) using menuconfig: